Midohajhouj/Kali-Nethunter/README.md

 **My Option**: Minimal (2 GB).
 We will expand this later during installation to ~6 GB by adding only necessary tools.

+If you encounter an error during installation, don't panic.
+Simply rerun the setup.
+Sometimes, a few weak or lightweight packages may cause the script to fail.

 ---

 ## Usage